 offers everything from travel, beauty, fashion and lifestyle tips, to recipes for morning eats, lunch and dinner, as well as snacks, shares, party food, sweet stuff, drinks, spreads, dips and sprinkles.
 There’s also a section on ‘Newy Eats’ which tells you where to get the best vegan food when eating out in Newcastle.

-is her baby, a cute blog filled with vegan recipes, tips for living cruelty free, and an overload of beany cartoon goodness.
+is a cute blog filled with vegan recipes, tips for living cruelty free, and an overload of beany cartoon goodness.

 Veggieful is a good place to go if you’re just starting on your vegan journey, with Vegan 101 offering lots of insight into what veganism is like.
 There’s also recipes, ebooks and giveaways to enjoy.

 , Faye blogs about her vegan life in Melbourne and shares with her readers news of events, dining options, products, services and anything else that can make your vegan life easier.
 The blog also has a strong focus on family, her Greek roots, her love of second-hand shopping, and her hometown.
 If you’re a vegan living in Melbourne and you love Greek food but you’re not sure how to ‘veganise’ it, you’ll find this a really handy blog to subscribe to.

 Keren is a passionate vegan foodie, photographer, video producer, and slightly uncoordinated woman with too many ideas and not enough time.
 She shares recipes on her blog — Passionately Keren